CertifiedJimenez/Indeed-Auto-Apply-Python/README.md

 # Indeed-Auto-Apply-Python
 This is an indeed apply automated program that applies for jobs.
+This uses the microsft's edge Web driver and selenium to be able to work.

 ![Alt Text](https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExZjJmMzRhODUzZGNkMzBmYzcxNmZlNTY4YTdhY2M4MDIzMjllYjA4MSZjdD1n/quLdspjzl02UkpxpCS/giphy.gif)